January 31, 2019

-Isn’t it a wonder of living in Ouray County that whether the weather is good or bad, it certainly is enjoyable?
-The kids have been enjoying the snow and the sunshine between learning how snowflakes form and Martin Luther King Jr.’s impact.
+It seems all the Colorado snow, cold, and sunshine did not slow the pace at which January flew by!
+The kids have been enjoying the snow and the sunshine between making slime, frozen bubbles, and craft time at the library.
 And we are looking forward to February where we study magnetism and circulation before the Winter Blues Break.
-Voyager will be open from 8 to 5:30 Monday-Thursday the 19th through the 26th.
-Join us as we check out the Montrose rec center, go snow shoeing and bowling, and partner up for a cooking competition.
+Voyager will be open from 8 to 5:30 Monday-Thursday the 18th through the 25th.
+Join us as we check out the hot springs, go snow shoeing and ice skating, and partner up to develop our own TED Talk.
 The Free Teen Center will also be open from 11 to 5:30.

-Lastly, we have cause for celebration and gratitude for the generosity of the National Recreation Foundation, Daniels Fund, and community members whose donations support our capital campaign, programs and overhead, and whose time spent in meetings helps develop the Communities that Care Coalition for Ouray County.
+Lastly, we have cause for celebration and gratitude for the generosity of the AV Hunter Trust, Telluride Foundation, Montrose Community Foundation, and community members whose donations support our capital campaign, programs and overhead, and whose time spent in meetings helps develop the Communities that Care Coalition for Ouray County.
 While the world percolates through change, it is good to know our community is committed to helping children grow up to lead healthy lives.